+b.
 The Home Preservation Loan Program

-AKA: Renew AC
+AKA: Renew AC Allocation: \$45 million

-Keeping existing low-income homeowners in their homes (i.e.; housing preservation) was a top housing priority.
+Keeping existing home owners in their homes (i.e.; housing preservation) was a top housing priority.
 A family that can remain safely in their home and age in place is not competing for homes on the ownership market, is not placing more pressure on the rental market, and is potentially building generational wealth and housing stability for their family.
 Keeping people in their homes is particularly important in communities of color, where decades-old practices like redlining have prevented investments and improvements.

-- Held 7 community and stakeholder meetings - Interviewed cities about their programs and how best to align programs - Competitively selected a partner to implement the program and draft policy documents - Surveyed housing stock County-wide - Adopted the policy and programmatic documents
+- Held 6 community and stakeholder meetings - Interviewed cities about their programs and how best to align programs - Competitively selected a partner to implement the program and draft policy documents - Adopted the policy and programmatic documents

-Renew AC provides attainable, low-interest loans that allow seniors, people with disabilities, and other low-income homeowners to make much-needed improvements to their homes.
-Renew AC also provides support services that help people navigate how to make those home improvements.
+Renew AC provides attainable, low-interest loans that allow seniors, people with disabilities, and other low-income homeowners to make much-needed safety repairs and accessibility improvements to their homes.
+Renew AC also provides support services that help people navigate how to make those home repairs.
 In some cases, this means providing temporary housing for seniors and other sensitive groups while more drastic and potentially disorienting repairs are being made.
-These improvements help prevent homeowner displacement and allow people to stay safely in their homes and communities.
+These repairs help prevent homeowner displacement and allow people to stay safely in their homes and communities.